openwallet-foundation/acapy-plugins/oid4vc/README.md

 1. Issue Credential

    - This page generates a simple `UniversityCredential` for issuance
-       - The demo obscures and automate the necessary `credential-supported/create` call, which is what defines the type and values of a credential that can be issued
+       - The demo obscures and automates the necessary `credential-supported/create` call, which is what defines the type and values of a credential that can be issued

    - Preparing a credential offer is simple:
       - Enter your name and email, or use the test value provided, and hit `Register`